Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 whole power flow through the network.
 Thus in practice, it is rare that branches are turned off at all, even if this option is enabled.
 If any are turned off, then it is usually only a small fraction of the overall power grid.
-For the mathematical formulation, please refer to the :ref:`Branch-Switching
+For the mathematical formulation, please refer to the :ref:`Branch Switching
 <branchswitching-label>` subsection of the :doc:`opf_specification`.

-To enable branch-switching in a given OPF problem, set the ``branch_switching`` argument to ``True`` when calling :func:`gurobi_optimods.opf.solve_opf`.
+To enable branch switching in a given OPF problem, set the ``branch_switching`` argument to ``True`` when calling :func:`gurobi_optimods.opf.solve_opf`.
 The Mod additionally offers the possibility to control the number of branches that must remain switched on via the ``min_active_branches`` argument.
 In practice, it is